TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_sd.md

 \elseif SOC_AM62X

-This bootloader does SOC initializations and attempts to boot MCU M4 image by the name "app", DM R5 image by the name "dm", A53 image by the name "app_a53" present in the first FAT partition found in the connected SD card.
+This bootloader does SOC initializations and attempts to boot MCU M4 image by the name "app", DM R5 image by the name "dm", A530-0 image by the name "app_a530_0" and A530-1 image by the name "app_a530_1" present in the first FAT partition found in the connected SD card.
 The file can be copied to the SD card by connecting it to the host PC using a card reader.
 Make sure that the images are named without any file extension.
 If the card is new, make sure that it is formatted with FAT32/16.

 If the appimage files are found at the location, the SBL reads the files into a buffer, parses it.
 Each core is then initialized, RPRC image is loaded, entry points are set and the core is released from reset.
 For more on bootflow/bootloaders, please refer \ref BOOTFLOW_GUIDE